News - 08 January 2020

 The 2019-2020 bushfire catastrophe's impact on wildlife

 The bushfire season of 2019-2020 is an ongoing catastrophe for communities and wildlife across the country.
-With vast tracts of national parks destroyed by fires, many species have have been hit particularly hard, with some at risk of extinction.
+With vast tracts of national parks destroyed by fires, many species have been hit particularly hard, with some at risk of extinction.

 As of 6 January more than 8.4 million hectares have been destroyed, with fires tearing through the Adelaide Hills, vast swathes of south-east Victoria and the ecologically sensitive Stirling Ranges in Western Australia.
-Devastatingly, 80% of the Blue Mountains World Heritage Area and a large proportion of the Gondwana Rainforests of Australia World Heritage Area on both sides of the New South Wales/Queensland border have also succumbed to the fires.
+Devastatingly, 80% of the Blue Mountains World Heritage Area and a large proportion of the Gondwana Rainforests of Australia World Heritage Area on both sides of the New South Wales/Queensland border also succumbed to the fires.

 A picture is still emerging as to what state animal populations are in, but around 800 million individual vertebrate animals are thought to have been killed during this bushfire season so far.
 The list below details some of the particularly sensitive species that have been affected by the disaster.
 Urgent recovery plans will need to be put in place to ensure their survival.